ComplexNetTSP/bsky-graph/README.md

 ## Changelog

+### v0.1.6 (2026-06-23)
+- Added `--follower` flag to choose between fetching followers or follows
+- Enhanced command-line interface with better descriptions
+- Fixed rate limiter: unified to 5 requests/second for both followers and follows
+- Added info logging to indicate which type is being fetched

 ### v0.1.5 (2026-06-23)
+- Added `thiserror` dependency for typed error handling
 - Created `GetGraphError` enum with variants for rate limiting, bad requests, login failures, and unexpected errors
 - Improved error handling in `get_follows` and `get_follower` with smart retry logic (only retry on rate limit errors)
 - Adjusted rate limits: 5 requests/second for follows, 3 requests/second for followers
+- Removed large test DID file from repository
+- Updated `.gitignore`

 ### v0.1.4 (2026-06-23)
 - Update version to 0.1.4